coulomb-refined

 import algebra.instances.all.given

-// overlay policy for refined integrations
+// algebra typeclasses for refined integrations

-import coulomb.policy.overlay.refined.algebraic.given
+import coulomb.integrations.refined.all.given

 // coulomb syntax for refined integrations

-import coulomb.syntax.refined.*
+import coulomb.integrations.refined.syntax.*

 examples